switer/chainjs/README.md

 ```

 ### .stop()
-Stop the chain, mark the chain as ending and destroy local variable
+Stop the chain, mark the chain as ending and destroy local variable, but not call ending funtions
 __notice:__after use chain.stop(), the chain contiue execute current step handler,
 so use with return for stoping current step excution
 ```javascript